Request for Qualifications/Proposals

 - Assistance during the informal reviews to resolve discrepancies due to land size, boundaries, etc.

-Firms will be scored using the following criteria:
+Firms will be selected using the following criteria:

-- Ability to perform the scope of work by August 1, 2021
+- Ability to perform the scope of work by April 1st 2025 or a date mutually agreed upon before the start of the project.

 The Town reserves the right to reject any and all proposals, in whole or in part.

-A short list of firms will be selected for in-person interviews.
-The selected firms will be contacted early in the week of October 15, 2019 to schedule interviews during the week of October 21, 2019.
-A final firm will be selected to enter into contract negotiations with the Town of Falmouth the week of November 4, 2019.
+A list of firms will be selected for in-person interviews.
+The selected firms will be contacted during the week of March 31st to schedule interviews during the week of April 30th.
+A final firm will be selected to enter into contract negotiations with the Town of Woolwich the week of May 15th.

 << Return to Job Bank & Classifieds